rozza/vmp/README.md

  * Start Gradle bootRun task: ./gradlew run`
  * Start build the react stuff: `./gradlew frontendBuild` - it will reload

+The graphql entry point is at the URI path `/graphql` The GraphQL schema is in `src/main/resources/schema.graphqls`.

+The best way to interact with the GraphQL data services is with a dedicated HTTP client that is GraphQL-aware.
+Two possibilities are:

+* https://github.com/graphql/graphql-playground.
+I (Jeff) had a bit of trouble figuring out how to run the desktop version of this on OS X after installation via brew, but it's possible.
+* https://www.postman.com/product/rest-client/.
+This is the one that Maxime uses.

+The MongoDB connection string defaults to mongodb://localhost:27017 but can be overridden via the `MONGODB_URI` environment variable.
+See the `MongoClientAppConfig` class if you want to see how that's done or play around with alternatives.

 #### Why does my code reformat?

 Uses [spotless](https://github.com/diffplug/spotless/tree/main/plugin-gradle) for auto linting of code.